 For example, global banking giant Santander has a Portuguese operation, offering many of the same accounts and deals that you can get elsewhere in the world.
 If you have an account with them already, you may find it easier to switch to their local business in Portugal.

 In general, Portuguese banks usually only offer loans of between 65% and 75% of the purchase price to non-residents⁹.

 When you’ve chosen the mortgage product that works best for you, you’ll need to make your application.
 As in most places, this’ll mean that you have to arrange a stack of paperwork and visit the bank in person to get approval.
-When traveling to inspect the property in person, you could save on your local travel spending using the Wise travel money card.

 In many cases you’ll have to pay a hefty application or ‘commitment’ fee (in the region of €600 or more⁹) to secure your mortgage.
 Each bank will operate slightly differently, so call your local branch to get the details.
 You should also check if there’s an English speaking staff member who can help you, as this isn’t always the case.

 It’s worth getting a mortgage agreement in principle before you go on too far with your property search, as this will give you a more solid idea of what you can afford.

 You’ll pay a deposit of at least 20% of the sale price² at the point of signing the initial agreement to purchase your new home (Contrato de Promessa de Compra e Venda).
 This agreement must also be notarised before you can move on with the process.

 If you’re not yet in Portugal, you might have to pay your deposit from abroad.
 This might mean making an international money transfer to cover the deposit amount.
 If you’re transferring a large amount of money across currencies, it’s important you get the best deal available.